This book has changed the way I see at opportunities now. A must-read book for every entrepreneur and more so for those who are doing jobs.

-My choice of destination was also the more expensive.
+My choice of destination was also more expensive.

-If the options were to pay $150 and choose any one destination, more people will choose Wisconsin because they will enjoy more in Wisconsin.
+If the options were to pay $150 and choose any one destination, more people would select Wisconsin because they will enjoy more in Wisconsin.

-Let me share few vital difference that author has pointed out between a non-essentialist and essentialist.
+Let me share a few vital differences that the author has pointed out between a non-essentialist and an essentialist.
 See if you are an essentialist?